Skip to main content

 When the simulation is completed, the tool sends a notification email, with a link to the simulation results, as well as the resulting heatmap attached in .kmz format.

-If the simulation fails, the credit used at the beginning of the simulation is restored to your account.
+If the simulation fails, the credit used at the beginning of the simulation is restored to your account if your license is credit-based.

-In the Simulations list, the Optimization column indicates whether the Smart Antenna Selection feature was activated and a smiley specifies if the target area coverage percentage was reached, not reached or if no base station can cover this area.
+In the Simulations list, the Optimization column indicates whether the Smart Antenna Selection feature was activated and a smiley specifies if the target coverage percentage was reached, not reached or if no base station can fulfill your coverage requirements.